Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 Some of them also provide irradiance power of the devices at varying distances, however 6” is the standard and also is provided for all three devices which makes for an easy comparison.

-Joovv and Mito Red Light also provide total light output energy in Joules via an independent testing organization and we’ve stated this in our comparison table at the top also.
+Joovv and Mito Red Light also provide total light output energy in Joules via an independent testing organization, at least for some of their original flagship devices (like the MitoMax).

 The range of total output energy in Joules we’ve provided above for the RedRush is based on the mW/cm2 at 6” to the tested output in Joules ratio for the Joovv and the Mito Red Light.
 Using these ratios we extrapolate the value of Joules output in 10 minutes for the Red Rush to give ourselves a picture of its likely range of output in Joules.